trimstray/nginx-admins-handbook/doc/HELPERS.md

 ##### 3rd party modules

   > Not all external modules can work properly with your currently NGINX version.
 You should read the documentation of each module before adding it to the modules list.
 You should also to check what version of module is compatible with your NGINX release.
+What's more, be careful before adding modules on production.
+Some of them can cause strange behaviors, increased memory and CPU usage, and also reduce the overall performance of NGINX.

   > Before installing external modules please read [Event-Driven architecture](NGINX_BASICS.md#event-driven-architecture) section to understand why poor quality 3rd party modules may reduce NGINX performance.